Using Shopify Payments

 Shopify Payments costs will vary based on your plan.
 You can tap into lower rates as you upgrade your subscription with Shopify.
 For a full list of pricing broken down by plan please navigate over to https://www.shopify.com/payments or https://www.shopify.com/pricing.

-The pricing for Shopify Payments is all inclusive!
-There are no monthly fees, no hidden fees, and no setup fees.
-There's no additional charges to accept American Express or international orders.
+The pricing for Shopify Payments is all inclusive.
+There are no monthly fees, no hidden fees, and no setup fees beyond the regular subscription fees for your store's Shopify plan.
+There are no additional charges to accept American Express or international orders.
 When you're using Shopify Payments as your processor, any other subscription transaction fees are waived, putting money back in your wallet.

 If you decide to change your plan at any time, your Shopify Payments card rate will be updated immediately to reflect it.
 When you activate Shopify Payments you will immediately stop paying the subscription transaction fees listed at https://www.shopify.com/pricing.
 Likewise, if you're using Shopify Payments and switch to another payment processor, you will begin paying the subscription transaction fees to Shopify.
 These fees would be over and above the fees paid to your new third party payment processor.